MicrosoftDocs/mixed-reality/mixed-reality-docs/research-mode.md

 ---
 title: HoloLens Research Mode
-description: Using Research mode on HoloLens, an application can access key device sensor streams (depth, environment tracking, and IR-reflectivity).
+description: Using Research Mode on HoloLens, an application can access key device sensor streams (depth, environment tracking, and IR-reflectivity).
 author: hferrone
 ms.author: v-haferr
 ms.date: 07/31/2020
 ms.topic: article
-keywords: research mode, cv, rs4, computer vision, research, HoloLens, HoloLens 2
+keywords: Research Mode, cv, rs4, computer vision, research, HoloLens, HoloLens 2
 ---

-# HoloLens Research mode
+# HoloLens Research Mode

-Research mode was introduced in the 1st Generation HoloLens to give access to key sensors on the device, specifically for research applications that are not intended for deployment.
-Research mode for HoloLens 2 retains the capabilities of HoloLens 1, adding access to additional streams:
+Research Mode was introduced in the 1st Generation HoloLens to give access to key sensors on the device, specifically for research applications that are not intended for deployment.
+Research Mode for HoloLens 2 retains the capabilities of HoloLens 1, adding access to additional streams:

 * **Visible Light Environment Tracking Cameras** - Gray-scale cameras used by the system for head tracking and map building.
 * **Depth Camera** – Operates in two modes: